rekonstrukt/swedishbutterflies/README.md

         dbuser: !expr Sys.getenv("DBUSER")
         dbpass: !expr Sys.getenv("DBPASS")
         port: 5432
-        database: 'test4'
+        database: 'test5'

-For the above connection to be initiated, you also need to set up your `.Renviron` with that content:
+For the above connection to be initiated, you also need to set up your `.Renviron` with the environment variables containing the credentials:

 ``` console
 DBUSER = my_db_username